-Let’s face it – most people would rather go to the dentist before writing a business plan.
-The usual reason most people even write a business plan is because the bank won’t lend them money until they have it, but a business plan is much more valuable than that.
+The usual reason most people write a business plan is because the bank won’t even consider lending them money until they have one.
+While getting the loan is a major milestone in starting a business, the business plan can be much more valuable than just getting the loan.

 We highly recommend the entrepreneur writing their own plan.
 Why?
 Because the entrepreneur has to meet with the bank to go over the business plan.
 If the lender has questions that can’t be answered, the lender won’t have the confidence to make a loan.
 We have worked with many entrepreneurs that discount their education or time in an industry as reasons as to why they can’t write a business plan and the fact is nobody can write this better than them.
 All that’s needed is some direction as the process is new.

 To help with writing a business plan, here are some free business plan templates to help get started.